dmacguigan/gdiPipeline/README.md

 BPPCtlTemplate(wd)

 # STEP 2
-# Using a text editor, modify parameters like "burning", "samplefreq", and/or "nsample"
+# Using a text editor, modify parameters like "burnin", "samplefreq", and/or "nsample"
 # in the ctlTemplate.ctl file if necessary before proceeding.
 You may also want to
 # specify finetune values based on preliminary runs if mixing/convergence is an issue.